Imperio (band)

 Imperio was an Austrian Eurodance/dream trance group formed in 1994 by producer Norbert Reichart.

 Musical career

-They released their first album "Veni Vidi Vici" in 1995.
+They released their first album "Veni Vidi Vici" in 1995 which was performed by Manuela Ray (singer) and Michael Harris (rapper).
 Four singles were released from this album.
-At the time, of its release, the group was fronted by singer Manuela Ray and rapper Michael Harris.
-Later in 1995, Harris left the group and Lawrence Madia was chosen as a replacement.
-They released their second album "Return To Paradise" in 1996.
-Afterwards, the group disbanded in 1997.
+They released their second album "Return To Paradise" in 1996 which was performed by M.Ray & Lawrence Madia.